DOI-USGS/volcano-avog2s/README.md

 src/ExternalDataSoftware/makefile_NRLMSIS.gfortran

 Note: NRLMSIS from the link above can return erroneous values if a requested altitude
-      equals an internal braketing value.
+      equals an internal bracketing value.
 To correct this, change line 2067 of physics_msis.f90 from
       if ( dabs(v1-d_1) < nearzero .or. alt > zn2(1) .or. &
         to